NationalSecurityAgency/skills-docs/docs/overview/README.md

 ## What is it?

-To facilitate rapid application incorporation, the platform provides the following services, components and libraries:
+To facilitate rapid application incorporation, the platform provides the following services, components, and libraries:

 - **Dashboard and Service:** Simple management through a centralized Web-Based User Interface and data API service.
   - Effective and visual skill definition management